chmorfop/CNN_Facemask_Detection/README.md

 The classifier has been trained from three different public datasets and combing all the images together we reach to 12000 unique images.
+The building of the model is based on the Keras Framework.
+The Architecture of the model is inspired from the VGG network, and it has 4 VGG blocks

 **Training Datasets**: